Starting a limited liability company (LLC) is a big step for a business, and what you do after forming an LLC is just as important.

 Federal Business Licensing

 Not all businesses need a federal license.
 Only certain industries are subject to federal regulation.
-These include:
+These include (but are not limited to):

 - Alcoholic beverage